 There are better ways of handling this.
 It wasn’t that long ago that the processing of even greater numbers of asylum seekers was going relatively smoothly, with short wait times to get in, and applicants showing up for their asylum hearings when the time came.
 Trump lies about this incessantly, but the system was working pretty well by the end of the Obama administration.
 Not perfectly, to be sure.
 But pretty well.
 Better, certainly, than this.

 The immigration problem is, in short, largely a fiction invented by Trump to rile up his base and serve his political needs.
+In the process, he’s created a real crisis – a humanitarian one, arising from the mistreatment of asylum-seekers.

 The Proposed Wall: What, exactly, would Trump’s wall look like, where would it run, and how much would it cost?
 Say, those are good questions!
 As a start, a set of eight prototype wall sections was quite famously put on display just outside of San Diego last year, and apparently they’ve undergone some testing and evaluation, though I can’t find anything about a formal selection being made.
 They all look tall and forbidding, with some uglier than others: